Michel Aoun: Election as president

 On 31 October 2016, Aoun was elected the president of Lebanon, ending a 29-month vacuum at the head of the state.
 After 45 failed attempts to achieve a parliamentary quorum for presidential elections by the Lebanese Parliament, the 127-seat chamber convened for a 46th time on 31 October under the leadership of house speaker Nabih Berri.

 The first round of voting required a two-thirds majority of the house, meaning 85 votes of the 127 member chamber, but Aoun closely failed to secure the necessary votes for the round winning just 83 votes, two less than required, while there were 36 blank ballots, 6 cancelled ballots and one ballot for MP Gilberte Zouein.

 The second round of voting had to be repeated three times before ballots were read out loud after the parliament's secretariat counted 128 envelopes instead of 127, which is the number of MPs who participated in the presidential election.
 In the second round, an absolute (50 percent plus one) majority of the quorum was needed, meaning 64 votes required for election.
 Eventually Aoun received 83 votes and was elected.
-There were 36 blank ballots in the second round, 7 ballots cancelled and 1 vote for MP Sethrida Tawk Geagea.
+There were 36 blank ballots in the second round, 7 ballots cancelled and 1 vote for MP Sethrida Geagea, the wife of Samir Geagea.